shaoshiva/kiwi_menu/README.md

 # Documentation

-## Driver
+## Drivers

+### Item

-This application uses drivers to build and display the menu's items.
+This application uses drivers to build and display the a menu item.

 These drivers are natively provided :
 * Driver_Item_Text